Yera Allon

-Yera Allon, also known as Chameleon Girl, is a fictional character, a superheroine and Legion of Super-Heroes member in the DC Universe's 30th and 31st centuries.
+Yera Allon, also known as Chameleon Girl, is a superheroine and Legion of Super-Heroes member in the DC Universe's 30th and 31st centuries.

 Fictional character biography

 Pre-Zero Hour

 In the original continuity prior to Zero Hour: Crisis in Time!, veteran Legionnaire Colossal Boy (Gim Allon) was finally able to act upon his unrequited feelings for his teammate Shrinking Violet when the two became a romantic couple and married.
 The pairing was a surprise to almost everyone, as Violet had previously been in a relationship with Duplicate Boy, a member of the Heroes of Lallor.
 When Duplicate Boy learned of the relationship, he tracked the couple down and beat Colossal Boy mercilessly until he realized what no one else had yet deduced: the woman involved with Colossal Boy was not Shrinking Violet.

 In reality, Shrinking Violet had been kidnapped by radicals from her home planet Imsk.
 She was replaced in the Legion by Yera Allon, a Durlan who used her shapeshifting abilities to impersonate Violet.
 When "Violet" becomes involved with Colossal Boy, Element Lad and Shvaughn Erin become suspicious, particularly since "Violet" was seemingly cheating on Duplicate Boy without trying to hide it.
 Along with Brainiac 5 and Chameleon Boy, the two expose Yera as an imposter and rescue the real Violet.
 However, the love between Gim and Yera is genuine, and they remain together despite the initial deception.